-Supplementary remarks

-Early delivery of notice We will strive to deliver a notice of convocation of General Meeting of Shareholders at

-of convocation of the an early stage by expediting the settlement of the financial statements.

-General Meeting of

-Shareholders

-Avoidance of a We will strive to avoid a concentration date when setting the date of General Meeting

-concentration date when of Shareholders.

-setting the date of the

-General Meeting of

-Shareholders

-Exercise of voting Starting from the Annual General Meeting of Shareholders to be held on March 30,

-rights by 2021, voting rights can be exercised by electronic means (via the Internet or other

-electromagnetic means means).

-Participation in the Starting from the Annual General Meeting of Shareholders to be held on March 30,

-platform for the 2021, the Company will participate in the platform for the electronic exercise of voting

-electronic exercise of rights for institutional investors, a system operated by ICJ, Inc.

-voting rights and other

-efforts to improve the

-exercising of voting

-right for institutional

-investors
+Supplementary remarks Early delivery of notice of convocation of the General Meeting of We will strive to deliver a notice of convocation of General Meeting of Shareholders at an early stage by expediting the settlement of the financial statements.
+Shareholders Avoidance of a concentration date when setting the date of We will consider setting the date of General Meeting of Shareholders, including a viewpoint of avoiding a concentration date the General Meeting of Shareholders Exercise of voting rights by electromagnetic means Starting from the Annual General Meeting of Shareholders to be held on March 30, 2021, voting rights can be exercised by electronic means (via the Internet or other means).
+Participation in the platform for the electronic exercise of voting rights and other Starting from the Annual General Meeting of Shareholders to be held on March 30, 2021, the Company will participate in the platform for the electronic exercise of voting rights for institutional investors, a system operated by ICJ, Inc. efforts to improve the exercising of voting right for institutional investors

 Provision of notice of An English translation of the notice of convocation is shown on the Company's

 convocation (summary) website.

 in English

-Other =
+Other